Private members-only forum

 BF

 Looking for advice on this situation.
 Boss Making My Life Miserable to Force Me to Quit - Constructive Dismissal?
-Any guidance would be greatly appreciated.
+What would you do?

 Details: I'm in a situation where I need to understand my legal options.
 Has anyone dealt with something similar?